advanced-cms/advanced-reviews/README.md

 This project is a set of useful enhancements that may gradually improve the reviewing process in organizations using EPiServer as their CMS.

+Reviewing is not only scoped to CMS pages but can also be used on any kind of routable content like Commerce products/variants, Forms etc.

 It solves a few major issues the Authors identified during their journey with EPiServer and after working on a number of EPiServer related enterprise solutions.

 The list of features (click to see more details about each section):